-The field of pediatric oncology has come a long was in the last several decades.
-Cure rates have improved dramatically and advances in childhood cancer research has provided seminal insights into the cancer problem in general.
+Pediatric oncology has come a long was in the last several decades.
+Cure rates have improved overall and advances in research have provided seminal insights into the cancer problem in general.

-The major problem is that this cure rate has come at significant cost.
-First, the intensity of chemotherapy and radiation therapy used to achieve this cure rate has increased substantially, so that the majority of survivors have significant long-term complications of therapy.
+However, this cure rate has come at significant cost.
+First, the intensity of therapies used to has increased substantially, so the majority of childhood cancer patients have significant long-term complications.

 Clearly, cure is not enough.
 Of equal urgency, several cancers, especially the solid malignancies, have not shown improvement in cure rates and current treatments are at their maximal intensity.
 Indeed, several cancers have seen no significant progress in over a decade and childhood cancer remains the number one cause of death in children from disease (accidents claim the most lives).

-Clearly, this timeline is not acceptable.
-We have recently dramatically decreased the time line to get new targeted therapies to children with refractory cancer, and this new translational molecular oncology will be the pathway to the next revolution in cure rates.
-However, this type of research with demanding deadlines and urgent translation to patients is resource intensive.
+Clearly, this is not acceptable.
+We have dramatically decreased the timeline to get new therapies to children with refractory cancer, and this new translational molecular oncology will be the pathway to the next revolution in cure rates.
+However, this type of research is resource intensive.

-Philanthropic investment in key pediatric cancer research programs will provide the essential catalyst to make more discoveries and move them to improving cure rates as quickly as possible, and a partnership between researchers and "investors" in this mission will be critical to expand in order to make a difference now.
+Philanthropic investment will provide the essential catalyst to make more discoveries and move them to improving cure rates as quickly as possible, and a partnership between researchers and "investors" in this mission will be critical to expand in order to make a difference now.